rolandoislas/SmiteInstallScriptPOL/readme.md

 * From the `Tools` menu choose `Run a Local Script` and select [`Smite.sh`](./Smite.sh).
 * Follow the install instructions.

+###### Launcher Update Loop
+The launcher seems to need access to the terminal for it to properly update.
+The script ensure that the `TERM` environmental variable is set.

+During the install you will be prompted for the system terminal (xterm default).
+If you are unsure of your current terminal go with the default and install xterm before launching Smite.
+Others, such as gnome-terminal, have been tested and failied to operate properly.
+This results in the launcher not being able to update.

 ###### Note: The auto-download is unreliable due to the installer executable/checksum changing occasionally.
 It is recommended to download the [installer] separately and choose to install via the local option.

 ## Post-Install